Transferring into the Nursing Major

 If a student transfers credits, how long does it take to complete the nursing major?

 It is impossible to give a precise amount of time, because much depends on the number and type of college credits a prospective student has successfully completed for transfer.
 Generally, there are 10 major clinical courses that are taken during the course of study.
 These courses begin in the spring semester of the year and proceed sequentially over the next five semesters (not including summers).
 View the 8-Semester Plan.
 Certain non-nursing prerequisite courses are required before beginning the clinical sequence.
 Depending upon the student's type and number of transferred courses, it may take up to an additional four years to complete the nursing program.
 Again, prospective students who wish to transfer credits should make an appointment with or contact the Admissions Office and/or the Department of Nursing for a projection of the time for their program completion.

 What hospitals/agencies do you use for clinical experience?

-The nursing program holds clinical contracts with over 15 different clinical agencies in the Central Pennsylvania area.
+The nursing program holds clinical contracts with a wide variety of excellent clinical agencies in the Central Pennsylvania area.
 Most are within 15-20 minutes travel from the campus; a few are 30-45 minutes travel from campus.
 They vary among the many different types of places that registered nurses typically work including small rural hospitals, suburban hospitals, urban hospitals, university medical centers, long-term care facilities, home health agencies, rehabilitation hospitals, psychiatric hospitals, and more.
 A wide range of clinical opportunities are provided within these hospitals and agencies including clinical rotations in pediatrics, maternity, medical-surgical units, critical care-adult and pediatric, emergency department, operating rooms, outpatient clinics, in-home nursing care and more.
 Additionally, the nursing program has letters of agreement with many sites that serve as observational and health teaching sites for student experiences including schools, prisons, soup kitchens, hospices, low income-housing facilities, wellness centers, and more.
 There are multiple opportunities for rich clinical nursing experiences in our nursing program.
 To see our selected clinical sites - click here - facilities

 How much clinical time do students have in your nursing program?